-Fall Conference is Friday, October 27, 2017, at the Nashville Public Library Conference Center
+Fall Conference was Friday, October 27, 2017, at the Nashville Public Library Conference Center

 Fall Conference focuses on resource-sharing opportunities for all types of libraries.
 The conference schedule begins with a keynote speaker and distribution of volunteer awards.
 The remainder of the day is filled with sessions and discussions inspired by the theme, meaningful, targeted content about resource sharing, to foster engagement, and continuing conversations among Tennessee’s library leaders.
 There are presentations for LIBRARY STAFF in EVERY LIBRARY TYPE!